 We’re going to learn that everyone needs someone, at some time, to give them something, in order to become the someone they long to become.
 Sounds like a tongue twister, doesn’t it?
 It really is.
 But think about it.
 It’s true.

 Everyone needs someone, at some time, to give them the something, in order to become the someone you long to become.

 And this morning we are going to learn, from Scripture, how you can be that person in someone else’s life.
 You can bring out the best.
-And they’ll look back and it’ll be your face, it’ll be your voice, it’ll be the things you said and the things that you did and they’ll say, “Because of you my life is different.”
+You can be the Coach Lance in their life and when they get in their thirties and forties and fifties they’ll look back and it’ll be your face, it’ll be your voice, it’ll be the things you said and the things that you did and they’ll say, “Because of you my life is different.”

 And if you want to learn how to do that, the apostle Paul models it for us in 1 Thessalonians 4:1 to 12.
 We’re going to learn that there are four keys to inspiring others, to bringing out the best in their life.